menu

 Real Estate Prices & Overview

-Allens Crossroads / Van Meter is a suburban neighborhood (based on population density) located in Belle Vernon, Pennsylvania.
+Allens Crossroads / Van Meter is a rural neighborhood (based on population density) located in Belle Vernon, Pennsylvania.

 Allens Crossroads / Van Meter real estate is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) single-family homes and townhomes.
 Most of the residential real estate is owner occupied.
 Many of the residences in the Allens Crossroads / Van Meter neighborhood are established but not old, having been built between 1970 and 1999.
-A number of residences were also built between 1940 and 1969.
+A number of residences were also built between 2000 and the present.

 Notable & Unique Neighborhood Characteristics